Articles (especially those focused at training or teaching), blog posts, print newspapers, e-zines and speeches.

 She created company newsletters for her employees and clients to help disseminate some of the information to as many as possible.
 She hosted a weekly radio show where she shared information about caregiving issues.

 Raised by her grandparents, Cindy grew up on a small north Texas farm.
-She worked at a dairy while in high school and her summers were spent working in the fields of several local farmers.
+While in high school, she worked at a dairy helping to milk the cows and clean the barn.
+Her summers were spent working in the fields of several local farmers where she led a small crew that was paid to walk with a hoe or shovel removing the weeds from the fields.
 She has a vast amount of experience in gardening, horticulture and animal husbandry and has written hundreds of articles covering various aspects of these topics.
-She has a special interest in growing and using herbs for culinary as well as medicinal purposes and has her own website where she shares her experiences.
+She has a special interest in growing and using herbs for culinary, as well as, medicinal purposes.

-Cindy has taken formal homesteading classes providing instruction as well as practical application designed for a family or individual wanting to venture into homesteading.
-The instruction encompassed hands-on workshops as well as seminars and lectures which covered organic gardening, growing and using herbs, beekeeping, planning and maintaining orchards and vineyards, caring for poultry and dairy animals, water supply, fencing, barns and sheds.
-She and her husband are gradually implementing much of what she has learned to become as self-sufficient as possible.
+Cindy has taken formal homesteading classes where she received instruction as well as practical application in various aspects of homesteading.
+The instruction encompassed hands-on workshops, seminars and lectures which covered organic gardening, growing and using herbs, beekeeping, planning and maintaining orchards and vineyards, caring for poultry and dairy animals, water supply, fencing, barns and sheds.
+She and her husband are gradually implementing much of what she learned to become as self-sufficient as possible.

 Cindy also completed training as a master naturalist.
 Her training and subsequent activities as a master naturalist have touched on many of these same issues.